Bridging loans

 Closed bridging loans

+Whichever type of bridging loan you choose, have a back-up plan to cover your repayments if there are any delays.
 As with other loans, the interest rate on a bridging loan can be fixed or variable.

-The amount lenders are willing to lend against the value of the property is known as the loan to value (LTV) ratio – and is usually shown as a percentage figure.
-Put simply, LTV is the size of your mortgage or bridging loan in relation to the value of the property.
-Usually, to minimise the risk to themselves, lenders are typically willing to lend up to 75% of a property’s value.
+LTV is the size of your mortgage or bridging loan in relation to the value of the property.
+To minimise the risk to themselves, lenders are usually willing to lend up to 75% of a property’s value.

 How much does a bridging loan cost?